Claire is a virtual assistant, designed by the Suicide Call Back Service.

 Rehearse 10 deep breaths like this each day.

 A great thing about learning this relaxation technique, is that it’s free for you to use, and do anywhere!
-So once mastered, being able to relax is a useful stress management tool to have in your locker.
+Once mastered, being able to relax is a useful stress management tool to have in your locker.

-Please note, whilst I do my best to provide you with resources relevant to your needs, conversations with me are not monitored by our counsellors.
+Please note, whilst Claire does her best to provide you with resources relevant to your needs, conversations are not monitored by our counsellors.
 To speak to a counsellor directly, please call 1300 659 467, and remember, if there is an emergency, call 000 immediately.

 If you need to talk to a counsellor, call Suicide Call Back Service 1300 659 467.